Emery–Dreifuss Muscular Dystrophy

 Antiarrhythmic drugs

-Medications should avoid include:
+Medications that should be avoided include:

 Depolarizing muscle relaxants; succinylcholine